 You will find it useful to employ two applications we have used in this course thus far:

-- Agricultural Impacts/Adaptation Application.
+- Global Warming Impacts on Cereal Crops Application.
 Also found at the bottom of this page

 As you proceed to design your policy, please use the following assumptions and rules:

 - Current yields are defined at 0°C warming and correspond to no net deficit or surplus.
 In the Agricultural application, current yields are graphically depicted as 4 units (bushels) of agricultural yield, so that, for example, a 25% increase in yields would be depicted as an increase to 5 units.

 - Increased food demand due to projected population growth is partially offset by improvements in agricultural technology, more widespread allocation of land for agricultural use, and economies of scale.
 Thus, despite a projected increase in global population of over 70% during the next century, assume that you will be able to meet projected food demands if you achieve a 4% increase in agricultural productivity relative to the current yields.
 [This is a highly optimistic assumption].